 - Arrange, manage, and provide resources (of all types) for the project and product development

-- Stakeholder management that involves keeping all the stakeholders on board.
-It involves tasks like inviting stakeholders to sprint review, discussing and communicating targets and goals, sharing user stories, and making information easy-to-understand for the stakeholders.
+- Stakeholder management involves keeping all the stakeholders on board.
+It involves tasks like inviting stakeholders to sprint review, discussing and communicating targets and goals, sharing user stories, and making information easy to understand for the stakeholders.

 The product owner is the person who is responsible and accountable for the agile project.
-If anything goes wrong, he/she will be held responsible for it.
-The PO is in the decision-making position and the success or failure of the product lies in the decisions and actions taken by him/her.
+If anything goes wrong, they will be held responsible for it.
+The PO is in the decision-making position and the success or failure of the product lies in the decisions and actions taken by them.

 What is a Project Manager?

 A project manager (PM) is an expert who manages a specific project.
 The planning, organizing, leading, executing, controlling, and closing projects is the main goal of a PM.
 He defines the projects, sets the stage, and owns the project end-to-end.

 “The Project Manager manages a project on a day-to-day basis and is the only one with this day-to-day focus on the project.
 As a result, this role can never be shared.
 The Project Manager runs the project on behalf of the Project Board within specified constraints and liaises throughout the project with the Project Board and Project Assurance.”